Conjugacy languages in virtual graph products: Preliminaries

 The automorphism group of a RAAG is generated by 4 types of automorphism: \begin{enumerate} \item \textbf{Inversions:} $\phi: x \mapsto x^{-1}$ \item \textbf{Graph automorphism:} Induced by any graph automorphism of $\Gamma$. \item \textbf{Dominated Transvections:} $x, y \in \Gamma$, $x \neq y$, $Lk(x) \subseteq St(y)$:

 \item \textbf{Locally inner automorphism:} $x \in \Gamma$, $P \subseteq \Gamma \setminus St(x)$ is a union of connected components:

 \end{enumerate} This was conjectured by Servatius \cite{Servatius1989} in 1989, and proven for all possible RAAGs by Laurence six years later \cite{Laurence}.
-We say $\phi \in \mathrm{Aut}(\RAAG)$ is: \begin{itemize} \item \emph{length preserving} if $l(w) = l(\phi(w))$ for any word $w \in X^{\ast}$ \item \emph{non-length preserving} otherwise. \end{itemize} For RAAGs, it is clear that inversions and graph automorphisms are length preserving, while dominated transvections and locally inner automorphisms are non-length preserving.} The following proposition can be shown using a straightforward induction argument. \begin{prop} Let $\psi \in \mathrm{Aut}(\RAAG)$ be a length preserving automorphism.
+We say $\phi \in \mathrm{Aut}(\RAAG)$ is: \begin{itemize} \item \emph{length preserving} if $l(w) = l(\phi(w))$ for any word $w \in X^{\ast}$ \item \emph{non-length preserving} otherwise. \end{itemize} For RAAGs, it is clear that inversions and graph automorphisms are length preserving, while dominated transvections and locally inner automorphisms are non-length preserving.} The following proposition is straightforward to show by the classification given above. \begin{prop} Let $\psi \in \mathrm{Aut}(\RAAG)$ be a length preserving automorphism.
 Then $\psi$ is a finite composition of inversions and graph automorphisms, and hence has finite order. \end{prop}

 \comm{ \begin{proof} Let $\psi = \varphi_{1}\varphi_{2}\dots \varphi_{n}$ where each $\varphi_{i}$ is a generating automorphism.
 We want to show that each $\varphi_{i}$ has to necessarily be either an inversion or a graph automorphism.
 We proceed by induction on $n$. \\ Base case: $n=1$.
 This follows immediately since the only generating automorphisms which are length preserving are the inversions and graph automorphisms.\\ Assume statement holds for all $n$.
 Then if